JRose117/project1/readme.md

 This function created our grid.
 The grid changed size based on the difficulty level with easy being 8 x 8 and challenge being 16 x 16.

-It went through and gave each cell an ‘i’ value (the first cell had an i value of 0 and the last cell had an i value of width * height– 1), an ‘x’ value (its x coordinate) and a ‘y’ value (its y coordinate)
+It went through and gave each cell an ‘i’ value (the first cell had an i value of 0 and the last cell had an i value of width * height– 1), an ‘x’ value (its x coordinate) and a ‘y’ value (its y coordinate).

 ![](./ReadMe1/4.png)